 }

-String implements the Clone trait, and when we call the clone method on an instance of String we get back an instance of String.
+The String type implements the Clone trait, and when we call the clone method on an instance of String we get back an instance of String.
 Similarly, if we call clone on an instance of Vec, we get back an instance of Vec.
-The signature of clone needs to know what type will stand in for Self, since that’s the return type.
+The signature of clone needs to know what type will stand in for Self, because that’s the return type.

-The compiler will tell you if you’re trying to do something that violates the rules of object safety in regards to trait objects.
-For example, if we had tried to implement the Screen struct in Listing 17-4 to hold types that implement the Clone trait instead of the Draw trait, like this:
+The compiler will indicate when you’re trying to do something that violates the rules of object safety in regards to trait objects.
+For example, let’s say we tried to implement the Screen struct in Listing 17-4 to hold types that implement the Clone trait instead of the Draw trait, like this:

 pub struct Screen {